aweijnitz/openalpr-forked-macosx/README.md

-# Openalpr, forked and modified to run on modern MacOSX and Java v13
+# Openalpr, forked and modified to run on modern MacOSX, Linux with Java v13 and v14

 ## About

 This is a fork from the openalpr main repo, corresponding to OpenAlpr v2.3.0.
-It has been modified to compile and run locally on a MacOSX Catalina, using OpenJDK v13 for the Java bindings.
+It has been modified to compile and run locally on a MacOSX Catalina and to produce a Linux build using a Docker build image, using OpenJDK v13 and v14 for the Java bindings.

 For details about installation and general documentation on openalpr see the [original openalpr repository](https://github.com/openalpr/openalpr)